sjbrown/misc_work/genesis/rules.md

     - Score: the value of this die minus the *lowest in the column* (or the value of this die, if it is the **only** die in the column)

+If placing a die in the square *triggers* a Goal Circle, and that Goal Circle "succeeds", then that Goal Circle scores!
+It is marked successful, and a meeple moves up.

+If a Goal Circle gets triggered, but it does not succeed, a meeple moves down.

-To keep score, you move your Player Marker around the Stage.
-Step your marker around the numbered circles taking one step for every point scored.
+When you score, move your Player Marker around the Stage.
+Step your marker into the numbered circles, taking one step for every point scored.
 Once your marker "sets foot" in the spotlight, take a "10 Chip" and continue forward.

 Two musicians can't be in the same spot on the stage, so Player Markers